Welcome to Glen Arbor in the heart of the Sleeping Bear Dunes National Lake Shore.

 Once you've been here, you won't forget Glen Arbor and the Leelanau Peninsula.

 Catch the flavor of northern Michigan and the Leelanau Peninsula by the late R.W.
 Apple Jr. of the New York Times, Up North: Michigan’s Flavorful Vacationland [07/30/03] (link will open in new window)

-Hike back trails, bike the new, kid-friendly 5-mile hard-surfaced Sleeping Bear Heritage Trail from Glen Arbor to the Dune Climb (and five miles more to Empire in 2014) or the 13-mile on-road Glen Lake loop, climb the dunes, or simply sightsee at the extraordinary Sleeping Bear Dunes.
+Hike back trails, bike the new, kid-friendly 5-mile hard-surfaced Sleeping Bear Heritage Trail from Glen Arbor to the Dune Climb (and five miles more to Empire by the 4th of July) or the 13-mile on-road Glen Lake loop, climb the dunes, or simply sightsee at the extraordinary Sleeping Bear Dunes.

-Spend a morning at a unique bird sanctuary with the well known Kay Charter or on one of the birding trails in the county (ask the innkeeper — she has maps).
+Spend a morning at a unique bird sanctuary with the well known Kay Charter or on one of the birding trails in the county (ask the innkeeper — she has maps) or follow the new M22 Birding Trail.

 M-22, which passes the inn and circles the Leelanau Peninsula through the unique villages, farms, orchards and open spaces, is so exceptional that it has been designated a Scenic Heritage Route.
 Why not travel its length, stopping along the way just to take in the sights.
 It is stunning any time, and spectacular in the fall.
 Or cross over to South Manitou Island on the Manitou Island Transit Ferry from Leland’s Fishtown.
 Here time has stopped and the lighthouse is waiting for you.

 Art & Museums

 Admire the rich and varied art works at the Michigan Artists’ Gallery in Suttons Bay, the nationally known Gwen Frostic Gallery in Benzonia, or Synchronicity Gallery , Ruth Conklin Gallery and Dickinson Photo Gallery down the street.

 Catch a terrific first-run or classic movie at the stunningly renovated, historic State Theatre on Front Street in Traverse City or treat yourselves to the remarkable works previewed each year in late July at the Traverse City Film Festival.